acik1991/Time-Series-Data-Imputation/README.md

 Note: The app will attempt to parse various date formats automatically using Pandas' to_datetime logic.

+How to use this workflow:
+Tab 1 (Preparation): Upload your raw files.
+If you want to force every file to cover the exact same dates (e.g., "Jan 1 to Dec 31"), check the FSM Range box.
+Click "Run Calendar Completion".

+Tab 2 (Analysis): Choose your math method (e.g., Cubic Spline).
+Click "Apply".
+You can preview the results and download the final clean Excel/CSV files here.

+Tab 3 (Audit): Go here to see the chart.
+You will see the Blue line (your original data) and the Red line (the filled gaps) connecting the missing pieces.
+The table at the bottom proves exactly how many hours were missing.

 📄 License
 This project is open-source and available under the MIT License.